FLSA Reference Guide

 FLSA Wage Basics

-Overtime pay must be at least one and one-half times the regular rate of pay, meaning a nonexempt employee who regularly makes $10 per hour must be paid at least $15 for each hour over 40 within the work week.
-Some state laws also limit how many hours a nonexempt employee may work within each day.
+Overtime pay must be at least time and a half the regular rate of pay, meaning a nonexempt employee who regularly makes $10 per hour must be paid at least $15 for each hour over 40 within the work week.
+Some state laws also limit how many hours a nonexempt employee may work each day.
 California, for example, requires nonexempt employees to be paid overtime (time and one-half) for hours worked beyond eight in a single day, and double the regular pay rate for hours worked beyond 12.

 Exempt vs. Nonexempt Employees